agarrharr/awesome-cli-apps/README.md

 - [weather-cli](https://github.com/riyadhalnur/weather-cli) - Check the weather for your city from your terminal.
 - [hget](https://github.com/bevacqua/hget) - Render websites in plain text from your terminal.
 - [ponysay](https://github.com/erkin/ponysay) - Pony rewrite of cowsay.

+## Other Awesome Lists

+- [awesome-git-addons](https://github.com/stevemao/awesome-git-addons) - A curated list of addons that extends git cli.

 ## License